overview-solutions/RemoteMonitorMap/README.md

 | Sponsor          | PSA                                        |
 | Long/Lat         | "LOI" File in FOundant                     |

+Once the Google Sheet is updated, complete the following steps to convert it to a `.geojson` file.

 1. Select Columns `A`-`O`, including the column headers, and every row you want to include on the map.
 1. Paste in Excel, and save as a CSV file.
 1. use [csv2geoJSON](https://github.com/mapbox/csv2geojson) to convert the `csv` into a `geojson` file.
-1. Replace the existing `projects.json` file in this repo with that one.
+1. Replace the existing `projects.geojson` file in this repo with that one.

 The map will automatically load in this new data next time it loads.
 Changes might take a few minutes to go into effect.